Awais-shams/Awais-Shams/README.md

 ### About Me

 A Software Engineer with over 3 years of experience in building responsive and scalable web applications.
-I hold a B.S. in Computer Science from FAST–NUCES and am currently pursuing an M.Sc. in Data Analytics at the National College of Ireland.
+I hold a B.S. in Computer Science from FAST–NUCES and an M.Sc. in Data Analytics from the National College of Ireland.
+My thesis focused on anomaly detection in resource usage of processes on edge devices.

 Outside of coding, I’m an enthusiastic table tennis player and a tech writer on Medium, where I share insights on software development and emerging tech trends.